-It was eerily quiet as we approached the first pond at Ohkay Owingeh Fishing Lakes, just north of Espanola on the Ohkay Owingeh Pueblo.
+It was eerily quiet as we approached the first pond at Ohkay Owingeh Fishing Lakes (a featured site in Birding Hot Spots of Santa Fe, Taos and Northern New Mexico), just north of Espanola on the Ohkay Owingeh Pueblo.
 We were the only individuals there.
 “If the gate is locked,” the pueblo’s wildlife biologist told us, “just park along the side of the road and walk around the edge of the gate.”
 We told her we were on a quest to see a Barrow’s Goldeneye that had been reported in the river near the fishing lakes since the first of the year.

 “Are you like the birders in that movie?” she had laughingly asked.